alccrts/SQL_Projects/Data Cleaning (The Met Art Data).md

 **Looking for outliers**

-I decided to check for outliers in column `AccessionYear` by ordering the columns and showing the first and last 50 results.
+I decided to check for outliers in the column `AccessionYear` by ordering the columns and showing the first and last 50 results.
 The earliest accesstion year was 1870.
 This was when the museum was founded and so would not be an outlier.
 The latest accession was in 2023, which is also unlikely to be an outlier.

 ```sql
 SELECT * FROM `polar-fulcrum-392507.met_art_data.met_art_data`